 4. Check your credit card perks

-In addition, many credit card companies offer perks like free air miles for each £ you spend, or money off vouchers for certain stores or companies.
+In addition, many credit card companies offer perks like free air miles, or money-off vouchers for certain stores or companies.
 Have a look at what your credit card company can offer you.
 There may be a way to make your money work for you even more.

 5. Review last year’s spending mistakes and learn from them